TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: TCT results and correlation with the other methods

 \section{TCT results and correlation with the other methods}

 A few QCTS from each of the 27 ATLAS-HGTD preproduction wafers were irradiated with neutrons and tested with the TCT IT, C-V and with $\strontium$ MIPs in order to calibrate the TCT method.
 The main parameters used in the comparison between the methods are $\vgl$, $\gfixed$ and collected charge from a MIP.
 Figure \ref{fig:tct_fluence} shows the dependence of $\vgl$ and $\gfixed$ on the fluence measured with TCT.
 Both parameters distinctly reduce with irradiation, which is expected due to acceptor removal.
-The results within each design vary moderately between samples -- the main causes are the uncertainty of neutron fluence, wafer-to-wafer variations and manufacturing variations across a wafer.
-The observed higher values of $\vgl$ and, in particular, $\gfixed$ in the IHEP-IME samples suggest a difference in the doping concentration and thickness of the gain layer between the two designs.
+The results within each design vary moderately between samples -- the main causes of the uncertainty and their estimated magnitudes are: \begin{itemize} \item Neutron fluence variation within $\pm10\,\%$, resulting in $\vgl$ peak-to-peak variation of $1.1\up{V}$ after the end-of-life fluence; \item Wafer-to-wafer variation: ATLAS-HGTD accepts sensors with the breakdown voltage within $165\up{V}<V_\mathrm{bd}<195\up{V}$ before irradiation, corresponding to a $\vgl$ peak-to-peak variation of $0.5\up{V}$ after the end-of-life fluence; \item Manufacturing variations on a wafer - subject to the same initial variation conditions as wafer-to-wafer variations, although the magnitude is typically smaller. \end{itemize} The observed higher values of $\vgl$ and, in particular, $\gfixed$ in the IHEP-IME samples suggest a difference in the doping concentration and thickness of the gain layer between the two designs.
 This does not inherently imply a difference in the radiation hardness of either design, which is addressed in more detail in Section \ref{sec:acceptance_criteria}.

 The results of the C-V measurements and the correlation with the TCT method are shown in Figure \ref{fig:cv}.
 In C-V, the $\vgl$ is extracted from the dependence of $1/C^2$ on $\vbias$ using the intersection of two linear functions fitted to the data below and above $\vgl$ in manually adjusted fit intervals (Figure \ref{fig:cv_diagram}).
 The dependence of the extracted $\vgl$ on fluence is shown in Figure \ref{fig:acceptor_removal}.
 The values, which reduce with fluence due to acceptor removal, are fitted with the function: